frostcone/magmaguy.com/wiki/en/elitemobs/dungeons.md

 <details>
 <summary>[Level 45] [Instanced Dungeon] <a href="https://magmaguy.itch.io/elitemobs-thedeepmines">The Deep Mines</a> / <a href="https://www.patreon.com/magmaguy">patreon.com/magmaguy</a></summary>

 This dungeon is part of the Story Mode Dungeon series.
 Players can embark on quests that weave a continuous narrative through the dungeons, offering a cohesive and immersive storyline.
+The quarry lift reaches its limit, but beyond lies the deep mines where the dwarves' greed has led them.
+These mines stretch into the Nether itself, where a powerful entity from the Nether realm prowls in the shadows.

 <pre>
 EliteMobs Info: